Housing & Residential Life

 F. Quiet Hours:

-- Guests must show a valid MSU Billings ID, Government Issued identification, or Montana State University issued college ID.
-No out of state, University of Montana, or private college identification cards will be accepted.
+- Guests must show a valid MSU Billings ID or Government Issued identification.
 Guests must be over 18 years of age or have obtained a guest pass.
 Residents can check-in a maximum of 3 guests at one time and must accompany their guest at all times.

-- Residents of Rimrock and Petro Hall may enter the opposite building by showing their ID from 8:00 am to 12:00 am without checking in with a resident.
+- Residents of Rimrock and Petro Hall may enter the opposite building by showing their ID from noon to 12:00 am without checking in with a resident.
 Residents still must present a valid MSU Billings ID.

 - Guests need to check-out at the front desk area when they leave.